COVID-19 Market Updates for Vendors

 - Limit how much customers handle products before purchase.
 Ideally, you should package products for shoppers to limit their product contact.

-- Bring: sanitizing spray to use throughout the market (mandatory) and gloves if you can acquire some (encouraged).
+- Bring: sanitizing spray to use throughout the market (mandatory), masks, and gloves if you can acquire some (encouraged).
 The spray is necessary to regularly sanitize your payment machines.
 You should also clean your hands between taking payment and touching your product- there will be one hand washing station and a couple sanitization stations available at the market, but if you have the ability to bring your own sanitizer, we highly recommend it.

 - You must sanitize your table and other equipment upon setup.
 Any surface/item your products touch must be sanitized before products are in contact with said surface.
 Ensure that your setup plan this year does not involve pieces that cannot be readily cleaned throughout the market, ie: a cloth table cover.